1 Real Rock Riddim (1968)

 Sound Dimension - Real Rock (1968)

 Studio One's Real Rock Riddim is one of the most used and most recognisable riddims ever.
-The original song by the Sound Dimension band was recorded in 1967 and released in 1968.
-Coxsone Dodd considered the riddim his crowning achievement.
+The original tune, by the Sound Dimension band, was recorded in 1967 and released in 1968.
+Coxsone Dodd has said that he considered this riddim his crowning achievement.

 Over the years, a lot of different versions of the riddim were created.
-For example Augustus Pablo's 1979 "Rockers Rock" version and a 1984 version by Lloyd Barnes.
+The highlighted versions below are Augustus Pablo's 1979 "Rockers Rock" version and a 1984 version by Lloyd Barnes.

 Hugh Mundell - One Aim, One Jah, One Destiny (1979)